Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 })(Counter|| (Counter = {}));
 ```

-TypeScript module and namespace can also be used in export statement:
+TypeScript module and namespace can also be used in the `export` statement:

 ```ts
 module Counter {